 It is only feasible for technologies other than DSRC to operate the 5.9 GHz spectrum without destructive interference and impairment of the safety functions if the other technologies are required to provide interoperability, coexistence, compatibility, and fairness with DSRC.
 Because the medium access control and physical layers of DSRC are defined in the IEEE 802.11p standard, the functional definitions of these terms are as follows: Interoperability means the ability of the DSRC (IEEE 802.11p) devices to decode at least one mode of transmission by the other technology devices and of the other technology devices to decode IEEE 802.11p transmissions.
 Coexistence means the ability of the other technology devices to detect and defer to transmissions by DSRC (IEEE 802.11p) devices to avoid collisions, and vice versa.
 Compatibility means the ability of the other technology devices to operate in a mode that can exchange messages with DSRC devices.
-Fairness means that DSRC devices and other technology devices have the same opportunities to access the assigned channel of the wireless mediumcommunications.
+Fairness means that DSRC devices and other technology devices have the same opportunities to access the assigned channel of the wireless medium for safety communications.
 The other technologies which have been proposed for use in the 5.9 GHz spectrum, including C-V2X and 5G, meet none of these requirements, hence are unable to operate without exclusion of, or serious impairment to, DSRC communication.
-However, the IEEE 802.11 Working Group is currently developing its NGV (Next-Generation V2X) amendment (IEEE P802.11bd) that will fulfil all of these criteria for usage in conjunction with DSRC.
+Importantly, the IEEE 802.11 Working Group is currently developing its NGV (Next-Generation V2X) amendment (IEEE P802.11bd) that will fulfil all of these criteria for usage in conjunction with DSRC, thereby providing a seamless evolution path for DSRC V2X technology.
 Indeed, the scope statement for the P802.11bd amendment includes these specific requirements:

 “This amendment shall provide interoperability, coexistence, backward compatibility, and fairness with deployed OCB (Outside the Context of a BSS) devices.”
 [Project Authorization Request P802.11bd (“Enhancements for Next Generation V2X”), approved 5 December 2018, which can be found at https://development.standards.ieee.org/get-file/P802.11bd.pdf?t=99204200003.]